maythamfahmi/YouTuber/README.md

 :rocket: Youtuber is a cross platform command line Open Source software for downloading YouTube content.
 It is highly encouraged to read and respect [YouTube][1] policy and other content creators and owners copyright.

-## Download
+## Download and install

-You can download YouTuber via [Releases](https://github.com/maythamfahmi/YouTuber/releases).
+You can find downloadyoutube.zip and download YouTuber via [Releases](https://github.com/maythamfahmi/YouTuber/releases).

+Extract the zip file and extract the version that fits your operating system.
+Follow the examples below under How to use.

 Avaibale versions:
 - DownloadYouTube-Win32.exe for Windows 10, 11